Fabianopb/mcc-remote-ocr/README.md

 The backend uses MongoDB as a database.
 The MongoDB cluster deployment functionality is in _server/cluster/sidecar_.
 The Makefile and .yaml definitions have been copied and slightly altered from https://github.com/cvallance/mongo-k8s-sidecar.
-The official MongoDB image is used in the cluster containers.
+The official MongoDB image is used in the cluster containers, along with the mongo-k8s-sidecar image, which controls the replica set.

 The certificate files used for HTTPS communication are stored in _server/cert_ and the key used for accessing the Google Cloud project is in _server/key_